dotnet/docs-maui/docs/user-interface/handlers/customize.md

 > [!IMPORTANT]
 > Handler customizations are global and aren't scoped to a specific control instance.
 Handler customization is allowed to happen anywhere in your app.
 Once a handler is customized, it affects all controls of that type, everywhere in your app.

-Each handler class exposes the native view that implements the cross-platform control via its `PlatformView` property.
+Each handler class exposes the native view for the cross-platform control via its `PlatformView` property.
 This property can be accessed to set native view properties, invoke native view methods, and subscribe to native view events.
 In addition, the cross-platform control implemented by the handler is exposed via its `VirtualView` property.

 Handlers can be customized per platform by using conditional compilation, to multi-target code based on the platform.
 Alternatively, you can use partial classes to organize your code into platform-specific folders and files.
 For more information about conditional compilation, see [Conditional compilation](/dotnet/csharp/language-reference/preprocessor-directives#conditional-compilation).